KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 From a Python program, you can embed yt-dlp in a more powerful fashion, like this:

-    import yt_dlp
+    from yt_dlp import YoutubeDL

-    ydl_opts = {}
+    ydl_opts = {'format': 'bestaudio'}
-    with yt_dlp.YoutubeDL(ydl_opts) as ydl:
+    with YoutubeDL(ydl_opts) as ydl:
         ydl.download(['https://www.youtube.com/watch?v=BaW_jenozKc'])

 Most likely, you'll want to use various options.
 For a list of options available, have a look at yt_dlp/YoutubeDL.py.

-Here's a more complete example of a program that outputs only errors (and a short message after the download is finished), converts the video to an mp3 file, implements a custom postprocessor and prints the final info_dict as json:
+Here's a more complete example demonstrating various functionality:

     import json
     import yt_dlp
-    from yt_dlp.postprocessor.common import PostProcessor

     class MyLogger:
         def debug(self, msg):
-            # For compatability with youtube-dl, both debug and info are passed into debug
+            # For compatibility with youtube-dl, both debug and info are passed into debug
             # You can distinguish them by the prefix '[debug] '
             if msg.startswith('[debug] '):
                 pass